 Study Area

 South Gobi is an important snow leopard habitat (fig 1, map of snow leopard distribution).
 The area is characterized by rugged mountain ranges interspersed with vast stretches of steppe.
 The area has low human density of XX people per sq km, even though the livestock population is rather high with a density of XX heads per sq km.
 In 2008, the first ever long-term snow leopard research was initiated in the Tost-Tosonbumba Mountains of South Gobi.
 These mountains are partially protected through community based conservation programs such as Snow Leopard Enterprise and Livestock Insurance programs operational since 19XX and 2009 respectively (ref.
 XX).
 Recently though, the mountain range has been encompassed in a Protected Area by the Government of Mongolia.
 In the year 2013, the camera trapping work was expanded to two neighbouring areas, viz.
 Nemegt Mountain complex, and Noyon Mountain range.
-While Noyon Mountains are largely unprotected and have at least XX operational mines extracting coal and XX, Nemegt Mountains represent the strictly Protected Area of Gurvan Saikhan National Park.
+While Noyon Mountains are largely unprotected and have XX operational mines extracting coal and XX, they have had a community based conservation program operational until yearXX.
+Nemegt Mountains on the other hand represent the strictly Protected Area of Gurvan Saikhan National Park.
 The three Mountain ranges are separated by several kilometres of steppe (fig 1).
 Although camera trapping over several years has revealed emigration and immigration of individuals between them, within a trapping season characterized by 2-3 months, we found no evidence of any interaction between these three populations.

 Sampling for data collection